mautrix/docs/bridges/go/imessage/android/setup.md

 ### Precompiled builds
 There are currently no precompiled versions available, as the config must be bundled at compile time.
-Support for setting up with QR code similar to the iOS setup will be added soon, and precompiled APKs will be available in the GitLab CI after that.
+Support for setting up with QR code similar to the iOS setup will be added soon(™), and precompiled APKs will be available in the GitLab CI after that.

 ## Configuring and running
 1. Get the [example config] and fill it out.
 You'll at least need to: